axeplore/axeplore.github.com/README.md

 # Axeplore

-tech blog -- in-depth axploration of various mind boggling and heavly used web technoloogies around the world
+tech blog -- in-depth axploration of various mind boggling and heavly used web technologies around the world